 The Panel focuses on setting the strategy for the pension fund and monitoring performance.
-The Panel delegates the day-to-day administration of the Pension Scheme to the Chief Executive, and delegates the day-to-day investment decisions to external fund managers.
+The Panel delegates the day-to-day investment decisions to external fund managers.

 The Panel and the administering authority review the Panel's structure and composition when necessary.